Thunderbottom/UltimateBrowserProject/README.md

 ###Note - Please do not add ```.idea``` folder to the git while posting a pull request.
 Add ```.idea/``` to the gitignore file

-## You can do whatever you want to do with this project, just don't fuck with the license